Kavita-Yadav1305/Amazon_sales_project/README.md

 An ERD diagram is included to visually represent the database schema and relationships between tables.''
 ## DATABASE SETUP AND DESIGN
 ### Schema structure
-''' sql -- AMAZON PROJECT-ADVANCED SQL
+'''sql -- AMAZON PROJECT-ADVANCED SQL
 -- CATEGORY TABLE

 -- CATEGORY TABLE